 About the Award

 As Doan Scholars, students remain active participants in the Department of Africana Studies and become part of a mentoring cohort under the supervision of the department's director of undergraduate studies.
-In addition, Doan Scholars are eligible to apply for travel expenses to conferences, archives, or other cultural events related in some way to the student’s major academic interests or vocational aspirations.
-Group events are also part of this experience, the purpose of which is to facilitate students’ transition to the College of Arts and Letters and familiarize them with the rich intellectual tradition of the University.
+In addition, Doan Scholars are eligible to apply for travel expenses to conferences, archives, or other cultural events related in some way to their major academic interests or vocational aspirations.
+Group community building events, one on one mentoring, and connection to University resources related to pursuing graduate education are also part of our programming.

 About the Winners